“Hormone therapy is not a contraceptive.

 What are some methods of contraception when using HRT?

-In Contraception for Older Women: Hormone Replacement Therapy the (British) Women’s Health Concern (WHC) explain:
+In Contraception for Women Over 40: Hormone Replacement Therapy (HRT), reviewed December 2025, the (British) Women’s Health Concern (WHC) explain:

 “It is important to realise that HRT is not a method of contraception.
-If periods have not stopped before starting HRT then a method of contraception should be used in addition to HRT.
-Suitable methods to consider would be barrier methods, an IUD, the progestogen-only pill or the IUS.
-As well as being an effective method of contraception, the Mirena® IUS has the additional advantage of providing the progestogen component of HRT and so minimises bleeding problems and other side-effects that might occur from the progestogen”.4
+Combined hormonal contraception is an option for some women that will provide effective contraception, manage menopause symptoms and manage menstrual disorders.
+Otherwise, sexually active women whose periods have not stopped before starting HRT should use a method of contraception in addition.
+Suitable methods to consider would be barrier methods, an IUD, the progestogen-only pill or the hormonal IUD.
+The 52 mg LNG-IUD has the additional advantage of providing the progestogen component of HRT, minimising the side effects that some women experience with progestogen tablets, while also managing menstrual disorders”.6

 Contraception